kjpou1/regimetry/README.md

   used as inputs to `regimetry`.
   **Note:** While `regimetry` is compatible with ConvolutionLab outputs, it is not tightly coupled to it —
   any feature-rich dataset with proper formatting can be used for embedding and clustering.

 ---

+## 📖 Further Reading
+For foundational papers, models, and tools behind the `regimetry` pipeline, see the [References](./docs/REFERENCES_README.md).

+---